Edwardson DNA Project

 -

-Do Other Edwardsons Share This Haplogroup?
+Do Edwardsons All Share The Same Haplogroup?

 By comparing results, we can determine whether English Edwardsons share a common Y-DNA haplogroup—and perhaps even uncover our deeper origins.